NotBoringCompany/hashland-api/docs/drilling-gateway.md

 The gateway uses Redis to persist operator status and session data:
 - `drilling:onlineOperators`: Stores the list of online operators
 - `drilling:activeDrillingOperators`: Stores the mapping of actively drilling operators to their socket IDs
-- `drilling:activeSessionsCount`: Counts active drilling sessions
+- `drilling:recent-cycle-rewards`: Stores the latest 5 drilling cycles
-- `drilling:waitingSessionsCount`: Counts waiting drilling sessions
+- `drilling-cycle:current`: Stores the current cycle number
-- `drilling:stoppingSessionsCount`: Counts stopping drilling sessions
+- `drilling-cycle:{cycleNumber}:issuedHASH`: Stores the total HASH issued in a specific cycle
 - `drilling:session:{operatorId}`: Stores the session data for each operator

 ## Session Data Structure